Lemongrass Chai Recipe

 Step 2: Once the water comes to a boil, reduce the heat to low.

-Step 3: Add ½ inch piece of ginger (crushed) and 2 teaspoon chopped lemongrass leaves to it and let it simmer for 2-3 minutes.
+Step 3: Add a ยฝ-inch piece of ginger (crushed) and 2 teaspoon of chopped lemongrass leaves to it, and let it simmer for 2-3 minutes.

 Ginger and lemongrass added to the pan.

-Step 4: Add 2 teaspoon of tea leaves and 2 teaspoon of sugar, then simmer again for a minute.
+Step 4: Add 2 teaspoons of tea leaves and 2 teaspoons of sugar, then simmer for an additional minute.

 Tea leaves and sugar added to the pan.